privacy-tech-lab/gpc-web-crawler/README.md

   - uspapi_before_gpc: return value of calling the USPAPI before a GPC opt out signal was sent
   - uspapi_after_gpc: return value of calling the USPAPI after a GPC opt out signal were sent
-  - uspapi_opted_out: a binary indicator of whether the site respected the GPC opt out signal based on the change in the USPAPI return value
   - usp_cookies_before_gpc: the value of the US Privacy String in an HTTP cookie before a GPC opt out signal was sent
   - usp_cookies_before_gpc: the value of the US Privacy String in an HTTP cookie after a GPC opt out signal was sent
-  - usp_cookies_opted_out: a binary indicator of whether the site respected the GPC opt out signal based on the change in the US Privacy String in an HTTP cookie

 ## 4. Limitations/Known Issues
 Since we are using Selenium and a VPN to visit the sites we analyze, there are some limitations to the sites we can analyze.